mmistakes/minimal-mistakes/_posts/2024-08-19-tic-tac-toe-gemini.md

 title: "Challenging Gemini AI to Tic-Tac-Toe - SwiftUI Tutorial"
 date: 2024-08-19 09:45:00 +0530
 excerpt: "Apart from all the stuff that you can do with a LLM like Gemini, did you know that you could also play games with it?"
-seo_title: "Challenging Gemini AI to Tic-Tac-Toe - SwiftUI Tutorial"
+seo_title: "Master Tic-Tac-Toe with Gemini AI: A SwiftUI Tutorial"
-seo_description: "Create a tic-tac-toe game with Gemini AI"
+seo_description: "Discover how to build a tic-tac-toe game using Gemini AI and SwiftUI.
+This tutorial explores AI-driven gameplay, prompt engineering, and tips for creating challenging iOS games."
 categories:
   - iOS
   - AI